Suemori Castle

 Suemori Castle (末森城, Suemori-jō) is a former Japanese castle located in Nagoya.

 It was originally outside the city of Nagoya in the countryside of the Owari Province.

-Lord Oda Nobuhide (1508-1549) built this castle in 1548.
-The following year, his third son Oda Nobuyuki (d.
-1557) became the castle's lord, but was defeated at the Battle of Inogahara, where he fought against his older brother Oda Nobunaga (1534-1582).
-It is assumed that the castle was subsequently abandoned in 1559 and fell into ruins.
-A stone stelae marks the site of the castle.
+Lord Oda Nobuhide (1508-1549), relocating out of Furuto Castle to evade the advance of Imagawa Yoshimoto into Mikawa Province, built Suemori castle in 1547.
+Nobuhide's third son Oda Nobuyuki (d.
+1557) became the castle's lord after Nobuhide's death.
+Nobyuki was defeated at the Battle of Inogahara, where he fought against his older brother Oda Nobunaga (1534-1582).
+The castle was abandoned shortly after the death of Nobuyuki.

-The area today is overgrown with trees.
-Located on the premises is the Shiroyama Hachiman-gū.
+The castle is located on steep cliffs 44 meters above sea level.
+The castle is surrounded by dry moats approximately 7 to 8 meters deep.

-The closest station by public transport is Motoyama Station on the Higashiyama Line and Meijo Line.
+The Shiroyama Hachiman-gū shrine is located on the grounds of the castle.